 EPF is a retirement benefit plan specifically for salaried individuals.
 Both the employer and employee will contribute to this scheme.
-The PPF account is specifically designed to old age income security to all the individuals who are self employed.
+On the other hand, the PPF account is specifically designed for old age income security to all the individuals.

 |Who can Invest||Only Salaried Employee||Anybody can invest in PPF|

 |Lock-in Period||Retirement or Resignation||15 Years, Extendable in 5 years block|

 |Tax-on Withdrawal||If withdrawn before 5 years||No|

 |Loan||Yes- Only in special cases||Yes- From 3rd Year to 6th Year|